 If you would like to complete a whole Bachelor’s or Master’s degree at Schmalkalden University, you have to pass pretty much the same application process as our native students.
-As a foreigner you will, however, need to prove sufficient German skills for all bachelor and master degrees except for our two degrees in English language, M.A.
-International Business & Economics and M.Sc.
+As a foreigner you will, however, need to prove sufficient German skills for all bachelor and master degrees except for our three degrees in English language, M.A.
+International Business & Economics, M.Eng.
+Mechatronics & Robotics, and M.Sc.
 Applied Computer Science.
 We accept one of the following certificates:

 Furthermore, you will need to prove your university entrance qualification equivalent to German high-school diploma (“Abitur”).
 In most cases, this will be your high-school certificate; however, please note that in some cases it is obligatory for an applicant to complete a preparation year at “Studienkolleg”.
 If this is the case for you, we will inform you after reviewing your documents.
 On www.anabin.de you can find out how your high-school degree is rated in Germany.

 In any case, these are all the documents you need to provide when applying at Schmalkalden University for a full degree:

 via post by July 15th for the following winter semester or by January 15th for the following summer semester, respectively.
 Please note that for the majority of our study programmes, enrolment is only possible in winter semester.
 In general, we advise you to apply as early as possible to allow for sufficient time for the further steps explained below.

 During your study period, you will most likely wish to be living in one of the student dormitories since they are affordable, fully furnished, comfortable and on-campus.
 Please note that the dormitories are not administered by the university, but by an external organisation.
 The contact is person in case of questions is Annika Jelsch.
 Be sure to apply for a room at least three months prior to your arrival in Schmalkalden.